-The effective interest method is a method of calculating the amortised cost of the financial liability and of allocating interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial liability, or, where appropriate, a shorter period, to the net carrying amount on initial recognition.

 The Group derecognises financial liabilities when, and only when, the Group's obligations are discharged, cancelled or they expire.